ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 ## Request of New Access Tokens

-If a Client stores an access token that it still believes to be valid, and it accordingly attempts to access a protected resource at the RS, the Client may receive an unprotected 4.01 (Unauthorized) response from the RS.
+If a client stores an access token that it still believes to be valid, and it accordingly attempts to access a protected resource at the RS, the client may receive an unprotected 4.01 (Unauthorized) response from the RS.

 This can be due to a number of causes.
-For example, the access token has been revoked, and the RS has become aware of it and has expunged the access token, but the Client is not aware of it (yet).
+For example, the access token has been revoked, and the RS has become aware of it and has expunged the access token, but the client is not aware of it (yet).
 As another example, the access token is still valid, but an on-path active adversary might have injected a forged 4.01 (Unauthorized) response, or the RS might have deleted the access token from its local storage due to its dedicated storage space being all consumed.

-In either case, if the Client believes that the access token is still valid, it SHOULD NOT immediately ask for a new access token to the Authorization Server upon receiving a 4.01 (Unauthorized) response from the RS.
-Instead, the Client SHOULD send a request to the TRL endpoint at the AS.
-If the Client gains knowledge that the access token is not valid anymore, the Client expunges the access token and can ask for a new one.
-Otherwise, the Client can try again to upload the same access token to the RS, or instead to request a new one.
+In either case, if the client believes that the access token is still valid, it SHOULD NOT immediately ask for a new access token to the authorization server upon receiving a 4.01 (Unauthorized) response from the RS.
+Instead, the client SHOULD send a request to the TRL endpoint at the AS.
+If the client gains knowledge that the access token is not valid anymore, the client expunges the access token and can ask for a new one.
+Otherwise, the client can try again to upload the same access token to the RS, or instead to request a new one.

 ## Vulnerable Time Window at the RS

-A Client may attempt to access a protected resource at an RS after the access token allowing such an access has been revoked, but before the RS is aware of the revocation.
+A client may attempt to access a protected resource at an RS after the access token allowing such an access has been revoked, but before the RS is aware of the revocation.

-In such a case, if the RS is still storing the access token, the Client will be able to access the protected resource, even though it should not.
-Such an access is a security violation, even if the Client is not attempting to be malicious.
+In such a case, if the RS is still storing the access token, the client will be able to access the protected resource, even though it should not.
+Such an access is a security violation, even if the client is not attempting to be malicious.

 In order to minimize such a risk, if an RS relies solely on polling through individual requests to the TRL endpoint to learn of revoked access tokens, the RS SHOULD implement an adequate trade-off between the polling frequency and the maximum length of the vulnerable time window.